Joy-less/Embers/Source/Embers/Documentation.md

 array.max
 	Returns the maximum item in the array using the > operator.

-array.insert(index, item) | array.insert(item)
-	Inserts the item into the given index in the array, or adds it to the end of the array.

 array.each {|item, index|}
 	Repeats the given block for each item in the array.